-Andrew is recognized in Chambers USA, America's Leading Lawyers for Business for Energy: Oil & Gas (Transactional) 2015–2018 and for Corporate/M&A 2016–2018.
-In addition, he was named an American Lawyer Dealmaker of the Year in 2018, Energy & Services, Power, Utilities Lawyer of the Year by The Deal in 2018, recognized as a Top Dealmaker by Texas Lawyer's 2018 Professional Excellence Awards, Highly Regarded in Texas by IFLR1000 for 2018, an influential energy leader in Houston Business Journal’s Who’s Who in Energy for 2015–2016 and recognized in the The Legal 500 U.S. for 2015–2018.
+Andrew is recognized in Chambers USA, America's Leading Lawyers for Business for Energy: Oil & Gas (Transactional) 2015–2019, Corporate/M&A 2016–2019 and Energy: Electricity (Transactional) 2019.
+In addition, he was named an American Lawyer Dealmaker of the Year in 2018, Energy & Services, Power, Utilities Lawyer of the Year by The Deal in 2018, recognized as a Top Dealmaker by Texas Lawyer's 2018 Professional Excellence Awards, Highly Regarded in Texas by IFLR1000 for 2018, an influential energy leader in Houston Business Journal’s Who’s Who in Energy for 2015–2016 and recognized in The Legal 500 U.S. for 2015–2018.

 “7 Stages Of Grief: Impact of Oil Downturn on Energy Attys,” Law360, May 2016 (Co-Author)